Category: ASA

 Runner Up – Circle Tap, Denmark, Wisconsin (48-13)

-Farm Tavern went undefeated (5-0) and beat Circle Tap (5-2) in final behind the pitching of Todd Martin (3-0), who won his 3rd game of the tournament.
+Farm Tavern went undefeated (5-0) and beat Circle Tap (5-2) in the final behind the pitching of Todd Martin (3-0), who won his 3rd game of the tournament.
 Jason Hanson hit a home run for the Farm Tavern.
 Hanson put Farm out ahead on a lead-off homer in the first inning and Farm expanded its margin to 4-0 on RBI singles by Todd Budke, Cliff Widsom and Smet.
-All of the runs in the second were unearned off losing pitcher Rob Scheller (2-1).
+The runs in the second were unearned off losing pitcher Rob Scheller (2-1).

 Circle Tap closed the gap to 4-1 when it scored its first run in the third on an RBI double by Delarwelle, bringing across Jess Ellestad who had walked after one out.
 In the fourth inning with one out, Circle Tap pitcher Rob Scheller and his catcher, Don Garvey, were both ejected from the game by home plate umpire Bryan Smith.
 Garvey went first and Scheller, who threw his glove after Garvey was ejected, followed.